hawkeyesec/scanner-cli/README.md

 Bespoke checks:

-  - File pattern matching to look for common secret files, like SSH keys, password files etc.
+  - File name pattern matching to look for common secret files, like SSH keys, password files etc.
+  - File contents pattern matching to look for things like passwords and secret keys inside files.

 __note__: hawkeye is written in node but it absolutely is not intended to just scan node applications.